-Continuous samples will be collected from the ground surface to the depth of exploration when advancing the borings or probes.
-Geologic information obtained from the boreholes will be documented on Soil Boring Log Information Forms.
+The number and types of samples collected for each site are summarized in Table 1, as well as in Table 3: Site Characterization Analytical Program.
+Shallow probes advanced to evaluate soil type and quality, and for subsequent installation of 1-inch diameter temporary monitoring wells, will be performed using GeoprobeTM System hydraulic push techniques.
+Continuous samples will be collected from the ground surface to the depth of exploration when advancing the probes.
+Geologic information obtained from the probes will be documented on Soil Boring Log Information Forms.

 Samples of the unconsolidated material will be collected for detailed lithologic description, field screening, and laboratory analysis.
-Soil (and groundwater) sampling equipment will be decontaminated before use in accordance with SOP #510.
+Soil (and groundwater) sampling equipment will be decontaminated before use in accordance with Ayres SOP #510 (Appendix A).

-Soil samples obtained from the borings and probes will be screened for the presence of total ionizable VOCs.
+Soil samples obtained from the probes will be screened for the presence of total ionizable VOCs.
 Field screening will be performed using a PID in accordance with standard operating procedure SOP #210.
 Samples will be selected for possible laboratory analysis based on visual and olfactory observations and PID screening results.
 If PID field screening results exceed five instrument units (above background), a co-located sample will be collected immediately from a fresh surface of the soil sample for possible laboratory analysis.
 Soil samples collected for VOC analysis will be screened and preserved using the procedures outlined for soil vapor screening and methanol preservation of soil samples (VOC analysis) SOP #210 and SOP #240, respectively.
 Soil sampling and soil vapor screening methodologies are discussed in Section 8.0.